sfofgalaxy/sfofgalaxy.github.io/index.md

 feature_text: |
   # Welcome and have a nice day!
 feature_image: "/assets/homepage.jpg"
-excerpt: "Zifan(Ziffer) Peng (彭子帆) is an incoming Ph.D.
+excerpt: "Zifan(Ziffer) Peng (彭子帆) is a Ph.D.
 Student in Financial Technology at HKUST(GZ).
-He obtained his Bachelor degree from Zhejiang University in 2021 and Master degree from The Hong Kong University of Science and Technology in 2022."
+He obtained his Bachelor degree from Zhejiang University in 2021 and Master degree from The Hong Kong University of Science and Technology in 2022.
+Currently, my research interests lie in Decentralized Finance, Decentralized Options, DeFi Auditing."
 ---

 <img src="/assets/avatar.jpg" style="width:200px;height:200px;border-radius:50%;display: block; margin-left: auto;margin-right: auto; " alt="">